The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule in a Minimal Basis

-The calculation of the electronic energy requires the construction of the integrals in Eq.~\eqref{SandF}.
+Next, we will turn to the calculation of the electronic energies for all these various states at different levels of theory.
+This requires the construction of the integrals in Eq.~\eqref{SandF}.
 The simplest model that can be evaluated without the aid of a computer assumes that the basis functions $\chi_{\mu}$ and $\chi_\nu$ are simple normalized Gaussians\cite{csizmadia1991some}

-where we have assumed that the two atoms are at an equal distance $\mathbf{R}$ from the origin.
-Without loss of generality, we may choose the molecule to lie along the x-axis, i.e., that $\mathbf{R}=(R,0,0)$.
-Thus, the above Gaussians decompose into
+where we have assumed that the two atoms are at an equal distance $\mathbf{R}$ from the origin along the z-axis, i.e., that $\mathbf{R}=(0,0,R)$.
+The orbital exponent $\alpha = \frac{8}{9\pi}$ can be found following a procedure outlined in the Supporting Information where all the necessary integrals with details of their evaluation (for both Gaussian and Slater type orbitals) are also given.